TimurIbrayev/FALcon/README.md

 ## Usage

-▶ The framework is implemented as a set of separate script for each individual operation, e.g. ```FALcon_train_cub``` for training FALcon on CUB-200-2011 dataset samples.
+The framework is implemented as a set of separate script for each individual operation, e.g. ```FALcon_train_cub``` for training FALcon on CUB-200-2011 dataset samples.

-▶ The operations of different scripts are controlled by one of the configuration scripts, e.g. ```FALcon_config_cub``` for the operations on CUB-200-2011 dataset samples.
+The operations of different scripts are controlled by one of the configuration scripts, e.g. ```FALcon_config_cub``` for the operations on CUB-200-2011 dataset samples.

-▶Please, address the dropdown below for the short description of scripts and directories in the repository.
+Please, address the dropdown below for the short description of scripts and directories in the repository.
   <details>
   <summary>Descriptions of scripts</summary>